cloudmesh/cloudmesh-mpi/docs/report-mpi.md

 ## GPU Programming with MPI

-In case you have access to computers with GPUS you can naturally utilize them accordingly from Python with the appropriate GPU drivers.
+In case you have access to computers with GPUs, you can naturally utilize them accordingly from Python with the appropriate GPU drivers.

 In case not all have a GPU, you can use rankfiles to control the access and introduce through conditional programming based on rank access to